kenlukas/teractf/CTFs/teractf2025/Misc-MountUp/README.md

 ![app](./app.png)

-Now, let's see if a path traveral will work:
+Now, let's see if a path traversal will work:

 ![hosts](./hosts.png)

 Sweet!
 But now what?
-We need a file that will show the files/volumes mounted for this container.
+We need a file listing the files/volumes mounted for this container.
 Luckily, there's a /proc/self/mounts file that shows them:

 ![mounts](./mounts.png)